technicaltitch/sphinx-experiment/docs/index.rst

 .. rubric:: Everything you need to know about |ProjectName|.

-This documentation explains how analysis is performed for |ProjectName|.
+This documentation explains how analysis is performed for $ProjectName.

 Additional assistance is available from the following sources: